greggelong/complexity/README.md

 logisticMapInitialCondcmp.py

 Pay attention if you do not iterate the equation and instead just plot the function over population

-the plot is a curve with one end at zero population and one at population max
+the plot is a parabola with one end at zero population and one at population max

+the plot shows you what next years population will be

 https://openprocessing.org/sketch/1205871